What do you know about sharks?

 Did you know?
-There are over 500 species of sharks and most of them are not a danger to humans.
+There are over 500 species of sharks, and most are not dangerous to humans.
 Some sharks are so small they can fit in the palm of your hand.
-Some are the size of a whale and eat little things like shrimp and plankton.
+Some are the size of a whale and eat small things like shrimp and plankton.

 Sure, some sharks are fierce predators, like great whites and bull sharks.
 But that’s a good thing!
 These sharks fill a much-needed role as top predators, helping manage populations of fish and sea mammals.
-And rarely do large sharks attack humans.
+Rarely do large sharks attack humans.

 Let’s meet 6 fab types of sharks